zephir-lang/zephir-docs/en/config.rst

 namespace
 ^^^^^^^^^
-The namespace of the extension, it must be a simple identifier respecting the regular expression: [a-zA-Z0-9\_]+:
+The namespace of the extension - it must be a simple identifier respecting the regular expression :code:`[a-zA-Z0-9\_]+`:

 .. code-block:: json